Along Came a Spider (novel): Plot

-Alex Cross, a psychologist and police detective, is called to a crime scene where a mother, her daughter and her toddler son were murdered.
+Alex Cross, a psychologist and police detective, is called to a crime scene where a mother and her two children were murdered.
 As Alex and his partner, John Sampson, explore the crime scene, Alex gets a call from his boss, Chief of Detectives Pittman, demanding that Alex and John join a new investigation into two kidnapped children.
-The children are Maggie-Rose and Michael, both from very wealthy and prominent families, who are under the protection of Secret Service agents.
-The kidnapper is Gary Soneji, a mastermind criminal, who has been disguising himself and posing as a Math teacher at the private school the children attend.
-Mr. Soneji convinces the two children to leave the school with him, under the guise that he is bringing them to Secret Service agents who are waiting to bring them home.
-He claims this is a precaution due to a threat their parents received earlier that day.
-Trusting their teacher, and having had this sort of thing happen before, Maggie-Rose and Michael agree to leaving with their teacher.
-Alex and John arrive at the children's school to discover not only fellow officers from the Washington, D.C. police department, but the Secret Service and FBI agents as well.
-Annoyed that more attention is being devoted to this high-profile case than to the Sanders-family murders in the poor neighborhood of Washington Southeast, Alex arrives at the crime scene with the intention of getting out of the investigation.
-However, the mayor insists Alex take the case.
+The children are Maggie-Rose Dunne and Michael Goldberg, both from wealthy and prominent families, who are under the protection of Secret Service agents.
+The kidnapper is Gary Soneji, a mastermind criminal, who has been posing as a teacher at the private school the kids attend.

+Alex and John arrive at the children's school to discover fellow officers from the Washington, D.C. police department, the Secret Service, and FBI agents.

-Alex works closely with the hostage-rescue team, which includes Secret Service supervisor Jezzie Flanagan.
-Within days, the body of one of the child victims, Michael Goldberg, is found by a river in Maryland.
-Not long afterward, the hostage-rescue team receives a ransom demand from the kidnapper.
+Alex works with the hostage rescue team, which includes Secret Service supervisor Jezzie Flanagan.
+Within days, the body of Michael is found by a river in Maryland.
+Not long afterward, the hostage rescue team receives a ransom demand from the kidnapper.
 The team rushes to Florida to investigate the business where the demand originated from.
-While there, they receive another demand and decide to follow the instructions in the hopes of saving the other child victim, Maggie Rose Dunne.
+While there, they receive another demand and decide to follow the instructions in the hopes of saving Maggie.